about me

 interactive network visualization made using python ( pyvis & networkx ) view source code on github

-intersections … creativity, aesthetics, & patterns lie between the arts & the sciences, manifesting themselves in the structure underlying life & the universe around us. i enjoy exploring this beautiful & oftentimes profound relationship in my own time. to me, these convergences reflect the very core of the human experience: the ability to observe, interpret, question, & create — art can be found everywhere!
+intersections … creativity, abstraction, & interpretation are essential to both the arts & the sciences. i enjoy exploring this beautiful & oftentimes profound relationship that manifests itself in the structure underlying life & the universe around us. to me, these convergences reflect the very core of what it means to be human: the ability to observe, evaluate, & create — art can be found everywhere.